 A long list of ingredients to buy from the store and cookies and sweets that demand time on your calendar for baking

 Holiday programs and parties that need to squeeze into your already jam-packed schedule

 Feeling overstuffed and stressed about how much you're eating that you don't usually eat

 Stressed out hours scrolling Amazon trying to think of the perfect gift for your mother-in-law who never appreciates what you buy her anyway

 Sleepless nights wondering how to make the paycheck stretch to cover all the extra holiday spending and fear of the bills that will show up in January

-Anxiety growing over the conversations you know will come up during the family party like opinions on the vaccine, politics, and 20 questions about your personal life from Aunt So-and-So
+Anxiety growing over the conversations you know will come up during the family party, like politics, your love life, and 20 questions about your personal life from Aunt So-and-So

 You likely identified with at least a few of the points above.
 They're common holiday stressors for many people, and they're part of the reason people end up dreading the holiday season regardless of what the songs and Hallmark say.